JanusGraph/janusgraph/janusgraph-dist/README.md

 repository (~/.m2/repository/) depending on whether you're building a SNAPSHOT or a release tag.

-This command writes two archives:
+This command writes one archive:

-* janusgraph-dist/janusgraph-dist-hadoop-1/target/janusgraph-$VERSION-hadoop1.zip
 * janusgraph-dist/janusgraph-dist-hadoop-2/target/janusgraph-$VERSION-hadoop2.zip

 It's also possible to leave off the `-DskipTests=true`.
 However, in